-A. All major development proposals should be designed to minimise the occurrence of light pollution by reducing light scatter and comply with the current guidelines established for rural areas by the Institute of Lighting Professionals (ILP).
+A. All development proposals should be designed to minimise the occurrence of light pollution by employing energy-efficient forms of lighting that also reduce light scatter and comply with the current guidelines established for rural areas by the Institute of Lighting Professionals (ILP).

-B. Proposals for 10 or more residential units or over 1000 m2 for other developments will be expected to demonstrate how it is intended to prevent light pollution.
-Where a major development would potentially impact on light levels in the area, especially on the Chichester Harbour AONB and on the setting of the South Downs National Park, an appropriate lighting scheme will be secured by planning condition.
+B. Proposals for all development will be expected to demonstrate how it is intended to prevent light pollution.
+Information on these measures must be submitted with applications, and where a major development would potentially impact on light levels in the area, especially on the Chichester Harbour AONB and on the setting of the South Downs National Park, an appropriate lighting scheme will be secured by planning condition.